fbpx

 Stable Block

-A block of six stables will provide the perfect accommodation for our equines and will include a dedicated area for other animals who require specialised care.
+A block of six stables provides the perfect accommodation for our equines and will include a dedicated area for other animals who require specialised care.
 As well as a useful double width stable, it will include a large storage room for tack and other items.
-The block will be located at the rear of the main sanctuary yard where public footfall is limited to provide the animals with a peaceful and safe shelter.
+The block will be located at the rear of the main sanctuary yard where public footfall is limited, to provide the animals with a peaceful and safe shelter.

 Treatment Room